johnmpage/KafkaLog4JAppender/README.md

 ### Usage

-1. Place the *kafka-log4j-appender-1.0.jar* in the application *"lib"* directory.
+1. Make the following jars available on the classpath:
-2. Download and place the *kafka-clients-0.10.0.0.jar* in the application *"lib"* directory
+ * kafka-log4j-appender-1.0.jar
+ * kafka-clients-0.10.0.0.jar
+ * json-simple-1.1.1.jar
-3. Provide a Kafka Producer properties file at the location configured in the lo4j configuration file.
+2. Provide a Kafka Producer properties file at the location configured in the lo4j configuration file.

 ### Kafka Producer Properties